 When a chef shares a recipe near and dear to the heart, you know there’s a back story that most likely involves a grandmother or a family holiday.
-Keeping in the holiday spirit, three Calistoga restaurant chefs present you with holiday gifts in the form of recipes you can cook up to present some fresh, new dishes to serve your family and friends.
-These three chefs, plus 10 more restaurants in downtown Calistoga are eager to usher in the New Year with Calistoga Restaurant Week beginning January 21 and running through January 28.
+Three Calistoga restaurant chefs are eager to share their own favorite recipes, which you can cook up to present some fresh, new dishes to serve your family and friends.
+These recipes represent the diversity of culture and flavor found in the culinary scene here, a diversity you can experience during Calistoga Restaurant Week in January, Calistoga Harvest Table in September and all year long in the restaurants along Lincoln Avenue.

 For Massimo Falsini (Etruscan) of Solbar, “Carciofi all Romana” is his gifted recipe to share a favorite vegetable.
 Massimo’s family originates from the south of Tuscany.
 His great grandfather was a charcutier who moved his family to Rome in the early 1800’s.
 Massimo fondly recalls the artichokes his family cooked for many meals, and now that he lives in Northern California he is able to continue to enjoy this vegetable.
 Massimo tells the tale of the artichoke’s history that began when French immigrants from the Louisiana territory introduced it to Northern California.
 But, he shares, the artichoke was brought to the table courtesy of a beautiful Italian lady in the form of a mythological tale.
 To sum it up, Cynara, a beautiful nymph with ash-blonde hair, resisted the father of the Gods and was transformed into an artichoke.